 Presence of the Frisians in Rome actually does date back to the time of the Magnus sagas.
 The oldest mention is of the Frisian schola in 799, when the schola welcomed back to the city Pope Leo III, who had lived in exile in Paderborn, Germany for six months.
 Scholae existed for the Saxons (schola Saxonum), the Franks (schola Francorum), the Lombards (schola Langobardorum) and the Frisians (schola Frisonum), and were established after these tribes had been Christianized.
 The schola Frisonum was the latest addition of the four, because initially the Frisians stayed at the schola of their neighbors the Saxons.
 The schola Frisonum is also mentioned in the Liber Pontificalis ‘Book of the Popes’.

-The name Janiculum Hill is a reference to the pagan god Janus that was once worshiped.
+Janus Head – The name Janiculum Hill is a reference to the pagan god Janus that was once worshiped.
 Janus had two faces.
 One looking to the past, and one looking to future.
 The god of all beginnings and of passage.
 Hence the month January.
-And images of Janus must have been present on this hill.
+Images of Janus must have been present on this hill.

 At the spot of the former schola and church, the Frisians built the Church of the Frisians which was consecrated in the year 1141.
 Its Romanesque bell tower, which stayed more or less unchanged ever since, is even the oldest of Rome.
 And although for some decennia the tower was mute, since the summer of 2019 the tower bells casted in the eighteenth century have been restored, and the church has joined the cacophony of ringing towers of Vatican City and Rome again.
 Other names for the church are San Michele dei Frisoni, San Michele in Sassia and Santi Michele e Magno.